Minnesota Wildflowers

 Leaves and stem: Leaf attachment: opposite Leaf type: simple

-[photo of leaves] Leaves are round or kidney-shaped with scalloped edges, to 1½ inches wide and 1 inch long on stems about 1 inch long.
+[photo of leaves] Leaves are round or kidney-shaped with scalloped edges, to 1½ inches wide and 1 inch long on stalks up to ¾ inch long.
 Leaves have deep veins and are sometimes tinged with purple.
-Like all members of the Mint family, the stem is square and leaf attachment is opposite.

 Notes: